Streamlining the Helmet.fi homepage. More breathing room, clearly defined content blocks, and a minimal, yet friendly feel.

 Final Design

-Here is a side-by-side comparison of the initial lofi wireframes and the final product:
+Here is a side-by-side comparison of the initial lofi wireframe and the final product:

 Detail shots

-The design I propose features more explicit homepage sections: Browse, Opening hours, News, Events, Help Guides, New Arrivals, and About Helmet.
+This design features more explicit homepage sections: Browse, Opening hours, News, Events, Help Guides, New Arrivals, and About Helmet.

 More case studies